imanlotfimahyari/State-Sharing-p4-python/pubsub/pubsub_register/README.md

 (ii) decrement the time-to-live (TTL) in the IP header.

-(iii) forward the packet out the appropriate port.
+(iii) forward the packet out to the appropriate port.

 With `subIndxPort` registers, the switch must perform the following